-DATE: December 6, 2023 ACTION

-FROM: Luis Garcia, Chief Financial Officer

-RE: Resolution No. 0804 to Submit Application for Volkswagen

-Environmental Mitigation Trust Fund
+DATE: December 6, 2023 ACTION то: Finance/Audit Committee Board of Directors FROM: Luis Garcia, Chief Financial Officer RE: Resolution No. 0804 to Submit Application for Volkswagen Environmental Mitigation Trust Fund

 Recommend that the Board of Directors approve Resolution No. 0804, which grants authorization to the CEO/General Manager to submit an application for Volkswagen Environmental Mitigation Trust Fund (VEMT) for a total amount of \$2,400,000.